-unreasonably large.58 The FCC also recommends that state commissions consider designating service areas that require ILECs to serve areas that they have not traditionally served.
-"We [The FCC] recognize that a service area cannot be tailored to the natural facilities-based service area of each entrant, but note that ILECs, like other carriers, may use resold wholesale service or unbundled network elements to provide service in the portions of a service area where they have not constructed facilities."59 This approach is complicated by the differential authority afforded state commissions to establish ETC service areas for rural as opposed to non-rural carriers; but the FCC has recognized that there may be legitimate reasons for altering rural service areas, and has established procedures for its joint consideration with the states of altering the definition of a rural carrier's service area as its study area.60
+The other course of action open to state commissions interested in resolving extended local calling issues in the context of implementing their respective universal service policy frameworks involves the designation of service areas.
+States have the commissions consider designating service areas that require ILECs to serve areas that they have not traditionally served.
+"We [The FCC] recognize that a service area cannot be tailored to the natural facilities-based service area of each entrant, but note that ILECs, like other carriers, may use resold wholesale service or unbundled network elements to provide service in the portions of a service area where they have not constructed facilities."48 This approach is complicated by the differential authority afforded state commissions to establish ETC service areas for rural as opposed to non-rural carriers; but the FCC has recognized that there may be legitimate reasons for altering rural service areas, and has established procedures for its joint consideration with the states of altering the definition of a rural carrier's service area as its study area.49